takeoff-env/takeoff-blueprint-default/README.md

 [Link to docs](./env/api/README.md)

-A plugin-based API server powered by Hapi, with nodemon for hot reloading.
-To connect to the database it uses [Sequelize](http://docs.sequelizejs.com/) which allows the support of [migrations](http://docs.sequelizejs.com/manual/tutorial/migrations.html) (see docs for information on how to add your models).
+A plugin-based API server powered by Hapi, with nodemon for hot reloading and written in Typescript.
+To connect to the database it uses [Mongoose](https://mongoosejs.com/) for each development of models.
+There is a basic User model and admin seed.
 It also provides an authentication solution using [JSON Web Tokens (JWT)](https://jwt.io/).

 There is a set of endpoints for handling users, and it's all tied together with easy configuration and environment variable support.

-### React Frontend
+### Angular Frontend

 [Link to docs](./env/app/README.md)

-A webpack hot reloading React frontend including React Router v4 and Redux.
-The app is set up with [webpack] and [babel] preconfigured to support ES6.
+An `ng serve` frontend using Angular and written in Typescript.
 The app itself composes of a simple login page, and some User crud functions.
 There is also a NavBar showing how to use the authentication details to show and hide items.

-### Postgres Database
+### MongoDB Database

-A Postgres database and a Sequelize adapter available in the API to interact with it.
+A simple [MongoDB](https://www.mongodb.com/) database to quickly develop an application schema on.

 ### Ngnix server